 One of the reasons why people begin questioning how lesbians have sex is that they’re straight people, and sex with their partner usually involves differing genitals (unless we’re talking about anal sex).
 So what you really mean when you ask “How do lesbians have sex?” is “How do you have sex with someone who has the same genitals as you?”

 It’s true that there might be a learning curve to understanding how to pleasure someone, but that’s the same whether they have the same genitals or not.
-If you’re a bisexual woman (find out if you’re gay, straight or bi), then you had to learn how to handle a penis with your hands or mouth or move during sex.
+If you’re a bisexual woman, then you had to learn how to handle a penis with your hands or mouth or move during sex.
 The same is true the first time you have sex with a woman; although, you can use your knowledge of your own body as a foundation with a partner of the same sex.

 Hyper-focusing on mixed-genital sex leads to all sorts of misunderstandings about sex, and they’re not doing straight people any favors, either!
 It leads people to define sex rigidly as only what happens after a penis enters a vagina or other orifice.
 Anything else is foreplay – if it even happens at all.
 People forget that there is a whole slew of sexual activities that you can do that are sexy and fun and also count as sex.